Rebalancing: How to get your portfolio back on track

 An example: You have invested CHF 100,000 – 75% high-risk, 25% low-risk.

-Initial situation: global portfolio with risk split 75/25 and total assets of CHF 100,000; profile: dynamic.
-(Source: own presentation)
+Initial scenario: Global portfolio with a 75/25 risk allocation and total assets of CHF 100,000; profile: aggressive.
+(Source: own illustration)

 Now the stock markets collapse by 30%.
 Your risky portion falls from CHF 75,000 to CHF 52,500, while the CHF 25,000 in your savings account remains unchanged.
 Your total assets now amount to CHF 77,500 – and the low-risk portion is suddenly 32% instead of 25%.
 Your portfolio is much more conservative than you had planned.